bharnett/Infringer/README.md

 </ul>

 <ul>
 <li>Once you've downloaded the repo, just call 'python3 [DIRECTORY/OF/REPO]/Infringer/infringe.py' and it will start right up.
 The default listener is 127.0.0.1:8080 but can be changed in the config.
-Changing requires a full shutdown of Python and the terminal because I haven't figure this part out yet.</li>
+Changing the scheduling or port/ip will make the app restart with those settings.</li>
 <li>For automation, I recommend <a href="http://www.soma-zone.com/LaunchControl/">Launch Control for Mac</a> or Task Scheduler for Windows.
 The config allows you to configure a scan interval and weekly refresh of TVDB stuff automatically.
 Updating those requires a restart of the program.
-The 'LinkRetriever.py' file can also be called independently to scan the web while 'webutils.py' can be called independantly to refresh all shows for new/updated episodes.</li>
+Make sure to use the working directory argument in LauncControl/Launchd in OS X that points to the parent directory of the infringe.py file.</li>
 </ul>